The Sea Cliff Bridge on Grand Pacific Drive, NSW

 If you don’t BYO lunch, then there are options for buying food in the local township.
 The Scarborough Hotel is a popular spot as it has a huge beer garden overlooking the ocean.
 This would be a good option if you’re taking the train as it’s only a few minutes walk from Scarborough Station.

-Unfortunately, Rob and I found the vegetarian options lacking at Scarborough, so we drove a few minutes further down the road to Coledale and stopped in at Earth Walker & Co for some tasty pastries and sandwiches with coffee.
+Unfortunately, we found the vegetarian options lacking at Scarborough, so we drove a few minutes further down the road to Coledale and stopped in at Earth Walker & Co for some tasty pastries and sandwiches with coffee.

 Sea Cliff Bridge on Grand Pacific Drive, Australia